-Table IV.B-6 of the Draft EIR reports the results of the criteria pollutant calculations for the Project, showing that the Project's construction $NO_X$ emissions exceed the SCAQMD threshold of significance and result in a potentially significant impact, but that all other Project emissions are below the applicable SCAQMD's thresholds.
+Table IV.B-6 of the Draft EIR reports the results of the criteria pollutant calculations for the Project, showing that the Project's construction NO_X emissions exceed the SCAQMD threshold of significance and result in a potentially significant impact, but that all other Project emissions are below the applicable SCAQMD's thresholds.
 As compared to the Project, Modified Alternative 2 includes fewer total parking spaces and therefore requires less excavation for its parking.
 Modified Alternative 2 also eliminates the Project's Building 2 and the excavation activities associated with it.
 Therefore, Modified Alternative 2 requires less excavation and therefore creates fewer impacts related to dust, haul truck, and equipment emissions than the Project.
-Even so, it is conservatively concluded that Modified Alternative 2's worst construction day $NO_X$ emissions would be similar to that reported for the Project in Table IV.B-6 and are significant.
-Therefore, mitigation for Modified Alternative 2's incorporation of Mitigation Measure MM-AQ-1 reduces this impact to a less than significant level.
+Even so, it is conservatively concluded that Modified Alternative 2's worst construction day NO_X emissions would be similar to that reported for the Project in Table IV.B-6 and are significant.
+Therefore, mitigation for Modified Alternative 2's construction NO_X emissions is required.
+As shown below, Modified Alternative 2's incorporation of Mitigation Measure MM-AQ-1 reduces this impact to a less than significant level.